-During the period ending July 31, 2009, the Company focused its efforts and resources on evaluating the Main Zone Ni-Cu-Co deposit on the Nickel King project, including an initial metallurgical study.
-The Company also continued its evaluation of the Snowbird Nickel project, Saskatchewan and the Shovelnose and Inza properties, British Columbia.
+During the period ending October 31, 2009, the Company focused its efforts and resources on further evaluating its Snowbird Nickel project, including the Nickel King Ni-Cu-Co deposit.
+The Company also continued its evaluation of the the Shovelnose gold property, British Columbia.
 Generative exploration efforts are also ongoing, with the purpose of identifying low cost exploration opportunities within North America.